 What to consider when buying a waffle maker

-Belgian waffles tend to be larger and thicker than your average American version, so you might need to consider purchasing a Belgian waffle maker if you’re looking for a strong base to put plenty of ice cream on top.
-Brands also offer templates for donuts and other types of foods capable of being cooked in the multi-functional appliance.
-You can also find waffle makers designed to produce specifically recognisable images, such as Mickey Mouse or the Death Star from Star Wars, meaning it may be worth considering if you have kids.
+- Waffle style: Belgian waffles tend to be larger and thicker than your average American version, so you might need to consider purchasing a Belgian waffle maker if you’re looking for a strong base to put plenty of ice cream on top.

-Are you someone who burns toast?
+- Digital timer: Are you someone who burns toast?
 Make mornings easier by picking up a waffle maker with a built-in digital timer.
-This could help save you from a burnt breakfast by letting you know when the appliance thinks your waffle is ready.

 Kmart Waffle Maker

-While the Kmart Waffle Maker might sit in the shadows of its more popular siblings, including the $89 espresso coffee machine or the budget cult-favourite that is the Kmart pie maker, it still offers plenty to be excited about.
-Features include an adjustable temperature controller, allowing you to try your hand at a few different recipes – if you’re feeling adventurous.
-Bacon and potato gem waffles, anyone?
+Kmart’s budget appliances don’t just end at toasters and coffee machines, they also offer waffle makers retailing from $15 to around $40.
+Features include an adjustable temperature controller, allowing you to try your hand at a few different recipes and a locking lid to secure the waffle batter.
 The Kmart waffle maker also contains non-stick cooking plates and a cool touch handle for safe use.
 There’s also a rotary feature to apparently smooth down lumps and bumps as well as ensure the batter spreads evenly.

-If you’re someone who can’t put a price on a tidy kitchen, consider Breville’s ‘No-Mess’ Waffle Maker.
-The high-end appliance may not come with bluebirds and baby deer to clean up the kitchen, but it does feature a non-stick surface and a ‘moat’ to prevent excess batter from spilling onto your bench… The product also offers seven settings for browning control, which allows you to choose between light and fluffy or golden and crispy waffles.
+Breville offer a number of waffle makers ranging in price from $100 to just upwards of $300.
+Its waffle makers feature a non-stick surface and a ‘moat’ to prevent excess batter from spilling onto your bench.
+The product also offers seven settings for browning control, which allows you to choose between light and fluffy or golden and crispy waffles.
 Plus, Breville claims the waffle maker distributes heat evenly to avoid finding crispy edges and raw batter pockets, helping you to make your waffles the talk of the breakfast table.